 And if you’re too chicken to even try this, go ahead and bake the chickpeas instead.
 Just toss in a bowl with a tablespoon or two of oil, spread them over a baking tray in a single layer and bake for 45 minutes.

-- 2 to 3 tablespoons oil (canola or olive oil work well)
+- 3 tablespoons oil (canola or olive oil work well)

-- 1 x 14-ounce / 400 gram can chickpeas, drained and dried well on kitchen paper
+- 14 ounces chickpeas (cooked) drained out of a can and dried well on kitchen paper

 - flavourings of choice e.g ½ teaspoon of salt, pepper, paprika, herbs, garlic or onion powder (optional)